 Jacobson's traceroute [1] is one of the most widely used network measurement tools.
 It reports an IP address for each network-layer device along the path from a source to a destination host in an IP network.
-Network operators and researchers rely on traceroute to diagnose network problems and to infer properties of IP networks, such as the topology of the interner.
+Network operators and researchers rely on traceroute to diagnose network problems and to infer properties of IP networks, such as the topology of the internet

-This paper describes how traceroute fails in the presence for routers that employ lead balancing on packet header fields.
+This paper describes how traceroute fails in the pres ence of routers that employ load balancing on packet header fields.
 The failures lead to incorrect route inferences that may mislead operators during problem diagnosis and result in erroneous internet maps.
-We provide a new publicly-available traceroute, called Paris traceroute1, which controls packet header contents to obtain a more precise picture of the actual routes that packets follow.
+We provide a new publiclyavailable traceroute, called Paris traceroute 1, which controls packet header contents to obtain a more precise picture of the actual routes that packets follow.